mathieuguyot/oura-node-editor/README.md

 -   One or many nodes and links can be selected
 -   It is possible to extend the existing theme or create your own
 -   Node rendering is virtualized (eg. node are not rendered if not displayed on screen), which improves general performances

-## Todo list:

--   high: write a documentation of the lib
--   high: add a storybook
--   medium: update, extract or replace of react-zoom-pan-pinch library to get rid of warnings
--   medium: check tests and add some
--   low: enhance theme

 ## Install